Grace Currie: DASH's first HBSP Artist-in Residence

 Exhibition at Compton Verney: Troublemakers and Prophets: Elizabeth Allen and Other Visionary Artists

-Potions For My Animated Life is included in the new group exhibition Troublemakers and Prophets: Elizabeth Allen and Other Visionary Artists at Compton Verney (28 March - 30 August 2026).
-Below are some installation images that show Grace's film displayed in the second room of the exhibition which was thematically called 'The End of Nowhere.'
-The film is shown on a loop for the duration of the exhibition, and visitors are offered comfortable bespoke seating designed for the show.
+Potions For my Animated Life is displayed in the second of three rooms of the exhibition which was thematically called 'The End of Nowhere.'
+The film is shown on a loop for the duration of the exhibition and visitors are offered comfortable bespoke seating designed for the show with headphones to hear Grace narrate her film in the first person.

 Content Warning: